lauralola/wicklow-animal-welfare/README.md

 * Issue with webhooks was found to be due to an error in the WH secret key.

-* Functionality was added for users to be able to edit or delete their own comments, however this is not functioning correctly and requires further work.
+* Functionality was added for users to be able to edit or delete their own comments, however this was not functioning correctly.
+This was found to be due to user.username not being recognised.
+Once email was used as the parameter this functioned well.

 [Back to top](<#contents>)